Your call archive is legal dead weight.

 You do what you always do: open the dialer database, find the record, export the WAV, and send it to your brand client to show the call was clean.

 Their counsel is not satisfied.
 The file has no cryptographic seal and no timestamp a court would trust; a junior developer could have edited it in thirty seconds.
-In the eyes of their general counsel you have no evidence, just an editable audio file.
+In the eyes of their general counsel you have an editable audio file.
 Your contract is suspended by Friday.

 Your dashboard says 99.4% compliant.
 It is a magic trick.